Viewing this page on your device?

 Your child’s core muscles are vital to good performance in the classroom.
 Without a stable core, he/she will struggle to sit still at a desk and to carry out fine motor tasks.Your child also needs stability at the shoulder girdle to help fine motor skills to develop well.

 These pages on my site will help you find photographed gross motor activities to work on those areas.
-You can also read more about why these muscles are so important in a child's development!
+You can also read more about why the shoulder girdle and core muscles are so important in a child's development!

 Children need to develop coordination skills in order to carry out everyday tasks like tying shoelaces, eating with a knife and fork, cutting with scissors, handwriting, playing ball games... and many more!